 The spokesman emphasized that Section 23 of the ordinance stipulates that only candidates and authorized election expense agents can incur election expenses, otherwise illegal conduct has occurred.

 According to the same ordinance, corrupt conduct occurs if a person encourages another person to stand (or not to stand) as a candidate through use of bribery, force, duress or deception.
-The person who commits an offense is liable to a fine of HK$500,000 ($64,500) and to imprisonment for seven years upon conviction.
+The person who commits an offense is liable to a fine of HK$500,000 (US$64,500) and to imprisonment for seven years upon conviction.

 The “primary polls” were organized by opposition candidates in a bid to select popular candidates who are more likely to secure a seat in the new legislature.